Grattan Institute surveyed teachers in Australia and discovered they didn’t have time to prepare well for class. But they also provided solutions.

 Teachers don’t have enough time to prepare well for class.
 We have a solution

-Almost all teachers (92%) in our study out today said they don’t have enough time to prepare effectively for classroom teaching – the core of their job.
+Almost all teachers (92%) in the study out today said they don’t have enough time to prepare effectively for classroom teaching – the core of their job.

 The Grattan Institute surveyed 5,442 Australian teachers and school leaders across all states and territories, primary and secondary schools, and government and non-government schools.
 The survey was about teachers’ use of time.